 Temperature is one of the important characteristics of the flame.
 The higher the temperature more efficient the heating and melting of the metal.
 The temperature of the flame is not constant.

 It varies along and across the flame and depends on the composition of the flame.
 For most of the hydrocarbons which burn with an inner luminous cone, the maximum temperature is in the intermediate zone next to the inner cone.

 Welding is done using the flame in this zone and accordingly, the torch is positioned such that the tip of the inner luminous cone is within 2 to 3 mm of the metal surface to be welded.
 It is this zone that decides the nature of the flame-reducing, carburizing, or oxidizing.

 The flame temperature depends on the oxygen to acetylene ratio and increases with an increase in this ratio up to a certain point.
 The limiting values are 1.2 to 1.9, with corresponding temperatures of 3300 to 3500°C. The maximum temperature obtained in a reducing flame is about 2900 °C, that in a neutral flame is about 3250 °C, and for an oxidizing flame is about 3500 °C.

 Equipment used in Oxygen Acetylene Gas Welding:

 It consists of a welding torch, which is available in various sizes and shapes, connected by hoses to high-pressure gas cylinders, and equipped with pressure gases and regulators.
 Although it can be mechanized, this welding operation is essentially manual and hence slow and is typically used for fabrication and repair work.

 1. Fabrication of automotive bodies

 Advantages of Gas welding:

-2. The cost and maintenance of the welding equipment is low when compared to other welding process
+2. The cost and maintenance of the welding equipment are low when compared to other welding processes

 3. The rate of heating and cooling is relatively slow.